-GEO 1123 - Principles of Geography.
+GEO 1113 - World Geography (GHY 104).
 This course deals with man's adjustment to fundamental elements of geography such as climate, bodies of water, landforms, location and natural resources and how, with man's adjustment to them, they help to shape world history.
 Three Semester Hours.